 Pas de trois

-Based on a German legend, the beautiful Princess Odette has been enchanted by the evil sorcerer, Von Rothbart in a spell that leaves her a woman by night and a swan by day.
+Based on a German legend, the beautiful Princess Odette has been enchanted by an evil genie in a spell that leaves her a woman by night and a swan by day.
 When Prince Siegfried discovers the lake, he falls in love with Odette and there is at last hope that the spell will be broken.
-But all hope vanishes when Siegfried is tricked into pledging his love to Von Rothbart’s daughter, Odile, disguised by magic as Odette.
+But all hope vanishes when Siegfried is tricked into pledging his love to the Evil Genie’s daughter, Odile, disguised by magic as Odette.
 With no other option, Siegfried and Odette throw themselves into the lake and are united for eternity in the afterlife.